Blazor MudBlazor Starter

 Features:

-MudToggleIconButtonon small screens and aMudSwitchon larger screens - All UI state (dark mode, drawer open, screen size) persisted to localStorage and restored on first render
+<main>wrapper and accessible labels for shell controls - UI state (dark mode, drawer open, screen size) persisted to localStorage and restored on first render

 Key behavior: